 So God created man in his own image, in the image of God created he him, male and female created he them.
 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth ….
 Genesis 1:27,28

-Isn’t it ironic that man only got around to valuing and protecting the earth as lately as 1970?
+Isn’t it ironic that some men only got around to valuing and protecting the earth as lately as 1970?
 That is the year that Earth Day, based on the assertion that all people have a moral right to a healthy sustainable environment, was inaugurated on April 22.
-It is also considered to be the beginning of the modern-day environmental movement.
-The Industrial Revolution had raged on since 1733 with no environmental controls until the 1970s.
-With the advent of Earth Day, beneficial legislation was finally enacted, including the Clean Air, Clean Water and Endangered Species Acts.
+It is also considered to be the beginning of the modern-day Environmental Movement.
+The Industrial Revolution had raged on since 1733 with no environmental controls until the 1970’s.
+With the advent of Earth Day, beneficial legislation was enacted, including the Clean Air, Clean Water and Endangered Species Acts.

 And the Lord God took the man, and put him into the garden of Eden to dress it and keep it.
 Genesis 2:15

 By Earth Day 2000, there were 5,000 environmental groups in 184 countries.
 Word was spread through the worldwide web as well as by talking drum chains in Gabon, Africa, from village to village.
 Mankind had been slow to begin its responsibility to take care of the earth, our home, but we hastened to correct our neglect.

 The earth is the Lord’s, and the fullness thereof; the world, and they that dwell therein.”
 Psalm 24:1

 Most recently, Earth Day’s influence was still spreading exponentially.
 Its anniversary in 2010 saw the Earth Day Network amassing 225,000 people to the National Mall for the Climate Rally.
 It also launched the international initiative to plant one million trees, in partnership with Avatar movie director James Cameron.
 The online base of the Earth Day network was tripled to 900,000 members.